AbhijayG1992/OOAD-LB-Unacademy-ALL/OOPS-Part1/Readme.md

 Task is given , engineer to implement task using best coding practices and design principles .
 Efficient code , bug free etc expected

+Course is for SDE 1 and SDE 2
+Course is not for SDE 3

 ## How to study this course ?